lsst-it/ittn-024/index.rst

 Calibration Telescope
 ----------------------

-There are 12 single-mode fiber-optic connections that exit optical splice enclosure (MUFA) located at the calibration hill, these fiber optic connections make their way towards the optical terminal located in the calibration telescope.
+The calibration telescope building consists of two floors, in this area there are 12 single-mode fiber-optic connections that exit the optical splice enclosure (MUFA) located at the calibration hill, these fiber optic connections make their way towards the optical terminal located in the calibration telescope.
 These fiber-optic connections have an optical header that's located inside the Auxtel rack and utilize LC/UPC full-duplex connectors.

-The calibration telescope building consists of 2 floors.

 In the Auxtel building, the floors have the following characteristics in terms of the materials used and the numbering of the various network points.